 Designated Hero: Angela Cross.
 After The Reveal, she's treated as a misunderstood hero who's been thwarted by unsuspecting dupes.
 Though she was a Well-Intentioned Extremist, her crimes up to this point include kidnapping and holding Clank hostage, repeatedly trying to kill Ratchet, harassing store clerks for kicks, and generally just acting like an actual villain.
-Though we learn she was forced to resort to extreme measures to stop Fizzwidget from releasing the Protopet in its current state when he fired her and refused to listen to her concerns, her actions cross the line from extremism to villainy quite easily.
+Though we learn she was forced to resort to extreme measures to stop Fizzwidget from releasing the Protopet in its current state, her actions cross the line from extremism to villainy quite easily.

 Even Better Sequel: Quite apart from Ratchet's improvement in professionalism and character, the weapons are more serious yet still creative, the number of worlds and gameplay elements increased, RPG-like elements such as the upgrade features were added, and the wrench controls became a lot less cumbersome.
 There's also a ton of new features and gadgetry, and even the Clank sections underwent some major changes.

 The Bouncer can be this in all but the very last levels.
 It does massive damage on the initial blast and lets loose mini-bombs that seek out remaining targets and explode for additional damage.
 The final boss can be killed in a couple minutes just by bombarding it with Bouncer bombs.

 The Plasma Coil is an okay weapon at first, hitting a primary target for decent damage and shocking nearby enemies when it hits.
 However, it upgrades into the Plasma Storm, which fires an orb of electricity that shoots out lightning at anything it passes.
 A single Plasma Storm shot is enough to clear entire rooms full of enemies.
 Better yet, its Challenge Mode forms upgrade its low initial ammo capacity of 15—the Mega form holds 25 shots and the Ultra form doubles that to a whopping 50!
 Finally, the fact that it's not affected by gravity and never needs to impact on anything to deal damage means it's great at handling those flying enemies the Bouncer tends to miss.